 In short, this is not a touchscreen unit - unlike the bigger brother Edge 1000.
 The thinking behind this, is that the screen on the compact Edge 520 is too small to be used effectively as a touchscreen; so buttons provide better functionality, especially when wearing gloves.
 The buttons have a firm and positive feel, and I have to admit I do actually prefer them to using the touchscreen on the similarly sized Garmin Edge 510, which the Edge 520 replaces.

 More metrics than you can count

 So what do you get in terms of data?
-The question should probably actually be "what do you not get in terms of data?" because the Garmin Edge 520 is a data-junkie's dream machine.
+The question should probably actually be "what do you not get in terms of data?" because the Array is a data-junkie's dream machine.

 There are the basics: speed, cadence, HR, power, temperature, distance, barometric elevation, and calories burnt, etc. etc. etc. Where things get interesting is when you dive deeper into these metrics, and the second level analysis that the Edge 520 can provide…

 For power readings, for example, this little unit excels...
 If you're using it with Array, you get a whole load of feedback on power off-set, pedal efficiency, pedal stroke soft-spots, time seated vs. standing, and comparative leg power; all metrics that if used correctly, could really improve your pedal stroke.
 Dive into your post-ride power metrics, and you'll find analysis on FTP, Intensity Factor, TSS and even tailored training advice.
 Whilst my testing has only nibbled at this feast of data, and its capabilities; the potential is clearly there to give the rider an incredible amount of knowledge and insight.